Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 You can see the address 172.16.1.0 which is my computer, the Kali has the 172.16.0.251 address, so now we know that there is connection between us and other machine and we know that data are transfer in this connection.

+### 4. Find the PID of the utilize program.

-4. Now let's say that we want to check the state of our system, like checking the CPU and RAM that used, I run the `top` command and found some process that showed up on the top of my list, so this is the process that I want to look at it.
+Now let's say that we want to check the state of our system, like checking the CPU and RAM that used, I run the `top` command and found some process that showed up on the top of my list, so this is the process that I want to look at it.

 ![OSCP Post](/assets/images/lpic2/topcheck.png)
 **Figure 45** top on my Ubuntu.